ManimCommunity/manim/docs/source/guides/deep_dive.rst

 configuration is restored.
 TL;DR: it provides a fancy way of temporarily setting configuration options.

-Inside the context manager, two things happen: an actual ``ToyExample``-scene object is instantiated, and the ``render`` method is called.
-Every way of using Manim ultimately does something along of these lines, the library always instantiates the scene object and then calls its ``render`` method.
+Inside the context manager, two things happen: a :class:`.Manager` is created for the ``ToyExample``-scene, and the ``render`` method is called.
+Every way of using Manim ultimately does something along of these lines, the library always instantiates the manager of the scene object and then calls its ``render`` method.
 To illustrate that this really is the case, let us briefly look at the two most common ways of rendering
 scenes: